 The Warehouse Project returns this September for a season unlike any that’s gone before.
 Between 10 September 2021 and 1 January 2022, Depot Mayfield will become the backdrop as the UK embarks on its long awaited, emotional return to the dancefloor.
 Marking the beginning of a new chapter with an expanded edition for WHP21, there are four packed months of unmissable moments lined up in Manchester.

-MUSEUM: First World War poppy tribute to take permanent home at IWM North
+EXHIBITION: First World War poppy tribute to take permanent home at IWM North

 Following the success of Poppies: Wave and Weeping Window, which toured Imperial War Museum London and North during the final year of the First World War centenary and encouraged millions of people across the country to reflect on their own links to the First World War as a shared experience, from November 2021 the poppies will be displayed permanently within the Air Shard of the architecturally renowned Imperial War Museum North.